ibnuda/fpmortals/manuscript/complete.md

 -   `Optional`
 -   `Cozip`

-and depending on the contents

 dan bergantung pada konten

 -   `Equal` / `Order`
 -   `Semigroup` / `Monoid` / `Band`

-In addition, there are custom methods

 Sebagai tambahan, ada beberapa metoda khususs